Parcode19/Tims-feeback-form-Extension/README.md

 # Tims-feedback-form-Extension

 ## Project Description
 This Chrome extension, named "Tims-feedback-form-Extension," is designed to automate the submission of feedback forms for Tim Hortons.
+Takes only 15.5 s to fill the whole form!

 ## Motive
 The primary motivation behind creating this extension was to embark on a fun project, enhance my understanding of Chrome extensions, and explore their practical applications in simplifying daily tasks.